zulip/zulip/templates/zerver/help/import-from-slack.md

 larger than that, or run into performance issues when importing, [contact us](/help/contact-support) for help.

+!!! warn ""
     **Note:** You can only import a Slack workspace as a new Zulip organization.
 In particular, you cannot use this tool to import from Slack into an existing Zulip organization.

 ## Import from Slack